Shantang3/ACE-CPT-Notes/Personal Notes/Chr5-6: Preparticipation and Nutrition.md

 Note that identification of the signs/symptoms may be within the scope of practice, interpretation of those same signs/symptoms should be made only by qualified healthcare professionals.

+Risk-factor profiling or classification could cause a barrier to exercise if included in the exercise preparticipation health screening process.

 - For those who do not exercise regularly/:

 ![IMG_1015](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/00b4d960-8582-429a-b4e0-810e0d69aa50)d